mjeammet/DAPY-P4_chess_tournament_manager/README.md

 Technologies

-This project was created with Python 3.6.9 and using tinydb version 4.5.1
+This project using Python 3.6.9 and tinydb version 4.5.1

-## Usage
+## Installation
 ### Cloning the project

 Clone project the project to desired location: